Common Criteria for Ubuntu

 Installing the ubuntu-commoncriteria package

 The scripts, packages, and documentation needed to setup a system into the certified Common Criteria EAL2 configuration are packaged into the ubuntu-commoncriteria package.
+This package is available to customers who have purchased qualifying Ubuntu Advantage products.
 This package contains:

 - Ubuntu-16.04-Common-Criteria.tar.gz or Ubuntu-18.04-Common-Criteria.tar.gz - a tarball containing: